stellio-hub/stellio-docs/docs/admin/keycloak_integration.md

 ### Configure authentication in Stellio

-Finally, on Stellio side, configure the Keycloak URLs in entity, search and subscription services.
+Finally, on Stellio side, configure the Keycloak URLs in entity, search and subscription services in Docker compose config.

 For instance: